jxeeno/aust-govt-covid19-stats/README.md

 **Important note about data quality:**  This data is provided as-is.
 I'm not guaranteeing the timeliness or accuracy of any data provided above.
 Use at your own risk.

 The data files above are usually updated daily.
-Github Actions is configured to scrape and extract data from the Department of Health website every 15 minutes and published via Github Pages.
+Github Actions is configured to scrape and extract data from the Department of Health website when the department usually updates the data at 8pm.

+The action will trigger at:
+* ~8pm AEST (8:00pm, 8:02pm, 8:05pm, 8:10pm)
+* and hourly at 13 past the hour thereafter

+The scrape data is then published via Github Pages.
 The data is also available via this git repo in under `docs/data`.

 Documentation for these data files will come in due course.